A Perfect 10 Day Thailand Itinerary

 Day 1 – Bangkok

 After a long day of traveling you will arrive in Bangkok – the capital city of Thailand.
 It will definitely be a different type of city experience then the remainder of the trip but it does have some amazing sites to see and enjoy.
-For an in depth guide to the city check out the Best Things To Do in Bangkok.
-The guide will take you through:
+You can head on off to some of the top attractions in the city including:

 » The Grand Palace and Wat Phra Kaew